 Virtually everything about the book is either inept or wacky.

-- It has two reviews on Amazon, and one was written by the author.
+- It had two reviews on Amazon, and one was written by the author.
+That was removed and the remaining review is terribly written.

 - It's overpriced.